Not All Tokens Matter: Towards Efficient LLM Reasoning via Token Significance in Reinforcement Learning: Theoretical Analysis of Significance-Aware Length Reward

 \end{theorem}

 \begin{proof} Lemma~\ref{lem:acc-loss} implies

 where

-Under the stated bound on \(\lambda\), the difference is strictly positive. \end{proof}
+Under the stated bound on $\lambda$, the difference is strictly positive. \end{proof}

-\textbf{Practical Implication.} Significance-aware length reward achieves the same or greater length reduction with provably smaller accuracy degradation compared to a general length reward.
-Moreover, by selectively penalizing insignificant tokens, it still encourages shorter responses, effectively promoting efficiency.
-With \textit{LLMLingua-2} providing a fast and theoretically grounded proxy for token–answer informativeness, this reward design supports both principled and practical optimization for efficient reasoning.
+\textbf{Practical Implication.} The significance-aware reward achieves the same or greater length reduction with provably smaller accuracy degradation than a general length reward.
+By selectively penalizing insignificant tokens, it still encourages conciseness while maintaining fidelity.
+With \textit{LLMLingua-2} providing a fast proxy for token–answer informativeness, this reward design supports both principled and practical optimization for efficient reasoning.